Remember the Sabbath

 Blaine Robison, M.A.

-“By the seventh day God completed His work which He had done, and He rested on the seventh day from all His work which He had done.
-Then God blessed the seventh day and sanctified it, because in it He rested from all His work which God had created and made.”
-Genesis 2:2-3
+"2 And on the seventh day God completed His work which He had done, and He rested on the seventh day from all His work which He had done.
+3 And God blessed the seventh day and sanctified it, because in it He rested from all His work which God had created and made."
+(Genesis 2:2-3 BR)

 A Cardinal Commandment